Thank you for purchasing the SING.PLAY.LOVE.

 NOTE: Sharing these videos, song recordings or images with multiple early childhood professionals violates copyright law and is strictly prohibited.
 License to share the content listed is limited to a single purchaser/early childhood professional and represents typical use and distribution for children and families served in one classroom.

 Add your own creativity and personality to your SING.PLAY.LOVE. teaching.
 Create new verses to personalize the tune and text for your children.
 Add fun visuals or activities involving simple play materials or motor participation.
-Make up learning extensions, centers, themes and routines around your selected book and skill.
-Incorporate sensory experiences that help your children learn as they look, listen, touch and taste.
+Create learning extensions, centers, themes, and routines around your selected book and skill.
+Incorporate sensory experiences that help your children learn as they look, listen, touch, and taste.